 Growth in the agricultural sector has proven highly effective in reducing long-term poverty.
 Thus, the GFSA research strategy has three objectives to reach the goal to sustainably reduce global hunger, malnutrition and poverty.
 First, GFSA research seeks to achieve inclusive and sustainable agriculture-led economic growth.
 Secondly, the research will contribute to strengthened resilience among people and systems.
 Finally, GFSA efforts should ensure a well-nourished population, especially among women and young children.

 The Feed the Future Innovation Lab for Legume Systems Research is strategically positioned to fully support and contribute to GFSA objectives and research goals.
 Legumes are a nutrient-dense staple crop that have multifunctional roles in smallholder farm systems in developing countries, including food and nutrition security, generating needed income, and contributing to the sustainability of farm systems.
 The strength of Feed the Future Innovation Lab for Legume Systems Research’s strategy lies in its innovative and vibrant research, technology dissemination, and capacity-building strategies that not only build upon the technical advances achieved during its previous award periods but its ongoing commitment to exploiting opportunities to make substantial new technological gains to improve the cropping and market systems for legumes in developing countries.

 The Feed the Future Innovation Lab for Legume Systems Research areas of inquiry include:

 - Integration of legumes into sustainable smallholder farming systems and agricultural landscapes

-- Integration of legumes within local and regional market systems
+- Integration of legumes within local and regional market systems, including trade

-- Analysis of sociocultural and/or economic motivators or barriers to legume utilization at various stages and scales within market systems
+- Analysis of sociocultural and/or economic motivators or barriers to legume utilization at various stages and scales within production and market systems

 To fulfill these objectives, the Feed the Future Innovation Lab for Legume Systems Research will focus on opportunities that address the unique needs of women and youth, ensure greater resilience of people and systems under stress and shocks and contribute to the development of human and institutional capacity for a sustainable agricultural innovation system.
 Systems research will entail looking at new opportunities to incorporate legume tree species and lesser known legumes into the cropping systems of smallholders, to improve productivity and to enhance resilience to drought, pests and diseases, and other threats.